Date Snickers are a homemade version of the traditional candy bar, incorporating dates as a key ingredient.

 Check out this nutritious and delicious recipe below.

-Made with natural, wholesome ingredients, these Date Snickers are sure to satisfy your sweet tooth!
+Made with natural, wholesome ingredients, these Date Snickers will satisfy your sweet tooth!

 I love these little treats!
-They’re quick and easy and really do taste like a Snickers bar.
+They’re quick and easy and taste like a Snickers bar!

 Medjool Dates

-Medjool dates are a natural source of sugar, which makes them a nice alternative to processed sugars.
+Medjool dates are a natural sugar that can replace processed sugars.

 They also contain fiber which helps slow the release of carbohydrates giving you sustained energy, rather than a “sugar high”.